fungenomics/HGG-oncohistones/README.md

 ###  Tables

-Supplementary tables (included with the manuscript) and processed data tables (on [Zenodo](https://doi.org/10.5281/zenodo.6773261)) were assembled from the following input/output/figure source data files:
+Supplementary tables (included with the manuscript) and processed data tables were assembled from the following input/output/figure source data files:

 | Supplementary table | Path |
 | ----- | ---- |